American Rescue Plan Act

 • Investing in water, sewer, stormwater, and broadband infrastructure.
 (For some communities across the U.S., access to safe water and the management of wastewater is a critical challenge.
 This is not the case in Fairfax City.)

 A preliminary spending plan for the city’s allocation of ARPA funds was presented and discussed with City Council at its Sept.
-18 offsite meeting.
+18 offsite meeting(External link).
 Staff met with the various stakeholders to inform and receive preliminary feedback on each group’s general funding priorities and goals relating to the city’s allocation of ARPA funds.

 Staff has had discussions with the following stakeholders: